Helpful Gardening Tips

 Not considered to be a low growing grass, it has a long lifespan.

 Present throughout Canada and the lower 48 states in the United States, this plant is nearly always a wetland plant.
 It is mainly a wetland plant but may occur in non-wetlands in specific areas along the Atlantic Coast, Great Plains, and Midwest.
 Its root depth reaches a minimum of 16 inches.
 It is somewhat tolerant of shade and can handle cold temperatures reaching as low as -38 degrees Fahrenheit.

-plant grows in moist, wet soil with a fine to medium texture.
+The plant grows in moist, wet soil with a fine to medium texture.
 It does not adapt well to land with a coarse texture.
 The ground should have a minimum of 6.8 pH and a maximum of 8.9 pH balance.
 It grows in soil that is clay or loam.
 It has a low tolerance for drought and fire, but it is fire resistant.
 The Fox Sedge needs moderate amounts of moisture.
-To thrive, it requires a minimum of 110 days that are frost-free.
+To thrive, it requires a minimum of 110 frost-free days.

 It blooms in the spring and produces seeds starting in the summer and ending in the fall.
 Propagation does not occur with cuttings, sod, tubers, bulbs, containers, or bare root.
 It reproduces using its seed or sprigs.
 It produces moderately vigorous seedlings and does not have a spread rate for its vegetation.
 Its active growth period takes place in the spring and experiences a slow regrowth rate after harvest.